 Altarum is a 501(c)(3) nonprofit advisory services and research organization.
 Our strong values, principles, ethics and integrity guide all that we do.
 Altarum maintains compliant integrated environments that provide the ability to rapidly respond to changing business needs.
-Our federal cognizant agency is the Department of Defense (DoD) under cage code 57949 and DUNS number 064184468.
-We have an approved accounting system, a government property system, and an estimating system under Defense Contract Management Agency (DCMA) and Defense Contract Audit Agency (DCAA).
-Under our cage code, we use the following North American Industry Classification System (NAICS) and Product & Service Codes:
+We offer the following contract vehicles:

 Federal Supply Service Authorized Federal Supply Schedule Price List Professional Services Schedule (PSS) Industrial Classes: 874-1 and 874-7